sthaeron/forsyde-devtools/docs/contribution.md

 ### Feature Contribution Rule

 1. Separate commits for different parts of the project.
-   E.g. if you contributed actor11SDF, you should separate the commits for e.g. the parser and the code generation.
+   E.g. if you contributed actor11SDF, you should separate the commits for e.g. the ForSyDeIR and the code generation.

 2. Do the feature work in your own fork.
 You should also include at least one new test, see [Testing Documenation](testing.md) for more information.